Updated: May 2008

 5.2) Cantata - Inno Delle Nazioni - (London 1851)

-Later La Zingara was performed in: London (1856), Dublin(1858), New York (1858) and in Boston and San Francisco.
-A version in German "Die Zigeunerin" premiered in Vienna, in 1846.
+Later La Zingara was performed in: London (1856), Dublin (1858), New York (1858) and in Boston and San Francisco.
+A German language version, "Die Zigeunerin" premiered in Vienna, in 1846.
 It was later heard in Berlin, Frankfurt (Balfe's friend, Jenny Lind attended the Frankfurt performance), Hamburg, Darmstadt, Munich, Stuttgart, Budapest, Leipzig and other cities.

 The success of The Bohemian Girl was unprecedented for opera in the 19th century.
 The only other work that was close to it in terms of popularity around the world was Verdi's Ernani (1844).